ryanw1nn/CarmenCanvas/README.md

 Created by Ryan Winn

+# Summary

+Ruby on Rails website to upload and share presentations to a class.
+- Includes different roles including students who upload the presentation files and comment on them, as well as teachers/graders who can view and assign scores to them.
+- Saves presentation files and enters them into an SQL database.
+- Authentication and authorization support.
+-

 ## Instructions + Set Up

 1. **Clone the Repository**: Clone the repository containing the game code to your local machine.